 - Product Listing Ads

 - Affiliate Networks

 - Shopping Cart Platforms

 Products are provided by multiple third parties and customer transactions are processed by the marketplace operator and then delivered and fulfilled by the participating retailers or wholesalers.
 In addition to a seller fee, a percentage of each sale is paid to the marketplace operator.
 This model is pay-per-action.
-Some examples are Amazon, eBay, Walmart, Jet, Newegg, Rakuten and Sears.
+Some examples are google Shopping Actions, Amazon, eBay, Walmart, Jet, Newegg, Rakuten and Sears.

 Product Listing Ads